stellar-deprecated/docs/guides/anchor.md

     Using a single account requires you to do additional bookkeeping, but means you have fewer keys to manage and more control over accounts.
 If you already have existing banking systems, this is the simplest way to integrate Stellar with them.

-You can also create your own variations on the above approaches. **For this guide, we’ll follow appraoch #2—using a single Stellar account to transact on behalf of your customers.**
+You can also create your own variations on the above approaches. **For this guide, we’ll follow approach #2—using a single Stellar account to transact on behalf of your customers.**

 ## Set Up Bridge Server